aspnet/Tooling/docs/migrate-to-vm.md

 # Migrate an ASP.NET Web application to an Azure Virtual Machine

-This document provides an overview how to migrate an ASP.NET Web application from on-premises to an Azure Virtual Machine.
+This document provides an overview of how to migrate an ASP.NET Web application from on-premises to an Azure Virtual Machine.

 ## Get Started